 *K&T Link: https://www.stuff.co.nz/environment/88518082/christchurch-couple-give-injured-rescue-penguins-the-full-pamper-treatment

 I spotted Parnia while kayaking; she was standing on the rocks looking extremely thin and dejected.
 After getting back onto shore I quickly grabbed a bucket and fetched the poor penguin – she gave little resistance to capture.
 Once I saw her up-close I realized that she had a deformed beak, probably why she had been so thin.
 (It’s very difficult for penguins to hunt efficiently with a crooked beak, most die.)
 I had never seen such a thin penguin and I expected her to die within the day, but still it was worth a shot to try and save her.

 Penguin band: P 41 087

-This is my favorite penguin story that demonstrates intelligence beyond what you would expect.
+This is an all time favorite story that demonstrates incredible intelligence – intelligence you would never expect from a penguin.

-This was the most fun penguin I ever had in care.
+This was the funniest penguin I’ve ever cared for!

-While monitoring burrows one day I came across a burrow with one healthy chick and one very small runt.
+One day, while monitoring nesting sites I came across a burrow with one healthy chick and one very small runt.
 If one chick gets too far behind they simply die and the fouled nest can cause the healthy chick to become sick and die.
-The best option was to take the runty chick out, but then what to do with it?.
-I decided I would simply throw it in the bushes as it was far too young to take into care, but somehow it never left my hands and ended in a box at home.
+The best option was to take the runty chick out, but then what to do with it?
+I decided I would simply throw it in the bushes.
+It’s very difficult to raise chicks that are less than 2 weeks old, especially if they are runts, but I thought I’d give it a go.

-Trying to feed such a young chick was not easy but the little guy responded well and started to put on weight.
-His runtyness left and he grew into a respectable penguin.
+Trying to feed such a young chick was not easy, but the little guy responded well and started to put on weight.
+Soon enough he turned into a healthy, respectable penguin.

 Our Christmas Eve Saga